SM-62 Snark: Design and development

 The Snark, which was originally projected to become operational in 1953, suffered a protracted test program which involved significant redesigns.
-Development of the N-69 dragged on with many failures which caused wags to jest of the “Snark Infested Waters” off Cape Canaveral Space Force Station.
-As the prospective operational date of the Snark slipped evermore into the future the Strategic Air Command grew more skeptical of the missile.
-Criticism of the Snark grew from doubts by the Strategic Air Command, in 1951 to serious objections in 1954.
+Development of the Snark dragged on with many failures which caused wags to jest of the "Snark Infested Waters" off Cape Canaveral.
+As the prospective operational date of the Snark slipped continuously into the future, Strategic Air Command (SAC) grew more skeptical of the missile.
+Criticism of the Snark grew from doubts by SAC in 1951 to serious objections in 1954.
 A high-level study by the Teapot Committee in early 1954 described the nascent Atlas ICBM project as beset by technical and administrative problems while advising that the ballistic missile offered the best means of delivering a thermonuclear weapon over intercontinental range.
-Also in early 1954 the Strategic Missile Evaluation Committee concluded that the Snark was an “overly complex” and would not become operational until “substantially later” than scheduled.
+Also in early 1954 the Strategic Missile Evaluation Committee concluded that the Snark was an "overly complex" and would not become operational until "substantially later" than scheduled.